-Elliptical galaxies do not have as much structure as spiral galaxies, and are thus less visually interesting.
-They are smooth, round to elliptical collections of stars that are highly condensed in their centers, that slowly fade out at their edges.
+densed in their centers, that slowly fade out at their edges.
 Unlike spiral galaxies, where all of the stars in the disk rotate in the same direction, the stars in elliptical galaxies do not have organized rotation: the individual stars orbit the nucleus of an elliptical galaxy like an individual bee does in a swarm.
 While they have random directions, all of the billions of stars have well-defined orbits around the center of the galaxy, and take many millions of years to complete an orbit.
-An example of an elliptical galaxy is shown in Fig. 14.7.
+An example of an elliptical galaxy is shown in Fig. 10.7.

-Figure 14.7: A typical elliptical galaxy, NGC205, one of the small elliptical galaxies in orbit around the Andromeda galaxy shown in Fig. 14.5.
+Figure 10.7: A typical elliptical galaxy, NGC205, one of the small elliptical galaxies in orbit around the Andromeda galaxy shown in Fig. ??.
 Most elliptical galaxies have a small, bright core, where millions of stars cluster around the nucleus.
 Just like the Milky Way, the density of stars increases dramatically as you get near the nucleus of an elliptical galaxy.
 Many elliptical galaxies have black holes at their centers.
 NGC205 is classified as an E5.

 Elliptical galaxies can appear to be perfectly round, or highly elongated.
 There are eight categories, ranging from round ones (E0) to more football-shaped ones (E7).
-This classification scheme is diagrammed in Fig. 14.8.
+This classification scheme is diagrammed in Fig. 10.8.

-Figure 14.8: The classification scheme for elliptical galaxies.
+Figure 10.8: The classification scheme for elliptical galaxies.
 Elliptical galaxies range from round (E0), to football shaped (E7).

 It is actually much easier to classify an elliptical galaxy, as the type of elliptical galaxy can be determined by measuring the major and minor axes of the ellipse.
-The definitions of the major and minor axes of an ellipse are shown in Fig. 14.9.
+The definitions of the major and minor axes of an ellipse are shown in Fig. 10.9.
 To determine which type of an elliptical galaxy you are looking at, you simply measure the major axis ("a") and the minor axis ("b"), and calculate: $10 \times (a - b)/a$.
 You will do this for several elliptical galaxies, below.

-Figure 14.9: The definition of the major ("a") and minor ("b") axes of an ellipse.
+Figure 10.9: The definition of the major ("a") and minor ("b") axes of an ellipse.

-14.3.3 Irregular Galaxies
+10.3.3 Irregular Galaxies

 As noted above, the classification of a galaxy as an "irregular" usually stems from the fact that it cannot be conclusively categorized as either a spiral or elliptical.
-Most irregular galaxies, like the LMC shown in Fig. 14.10, are small, and filled with young stars, and star forming regions.
-Others, however, result when two galaxies collide, as shown in Fig. 14.11.
+Most irregular galaxies, like the LMC shown in Fig. 10.10, are small, and filled with young stars, and star forming regions.
+Others, however, result when two galaxies collide, as shown in Fig. 10.11.